English in Africa

 Languages of Africa

 Africa has a long and complicated colonial history.
-The west coast was first visited by the Portuguese and as of the 17th century, above all with the development of the slave trade and the discovery of the trade route to India via the Cape of Good Hope, the continent came increasingly to feel colonial pressure from England, France and Holland as major European maritime powers.
+The west coast was first visited by the Portuguese and as of the 17th century.
+With the development of the slave trade and the discovery of the trade route to India via the Cape of Good Hope, the continent came increasingly to feel colonial pressure from England, France and Holland as major European maritime powers.
 This development reached its peak in the 19th century with the Scramble for Africa when the interior of the continent was carved up by the Europeans, usually with no regard for the demographic distribution of the indigenous peoples.

 The majority of African countries succeeded in gaining their independence from the European powers during the latter part of the 20th century.
-The roads to independence have been different for different countries and painful for many.
+The roads to independence have been different for different countries.
 The British relinquished their colonies fairly easily, e.g. Nigeria, less so Rhodesia (present-day Zimbabwe).
 Most other European powers were involved in some kind of struggle in the process: the French were tied up in a war of independence in Algeria.
 The Italians in Abyssinia and later the Belgians in the Congo were engaged in military conflict during their retreat from their colonies while the Portuguese loss of Angola was due largely to turbulences in the mother country.

 West Africa